Nadim147c/chromashift/README.md

 # Colorize

-Colorize is a tool that enhances the output of your favorite commands by adding color through ANSI sequences.
+A output colorizer for your favorite commands.

 ![](./assets/free.png)

 ## Installation